MarkTrepanier/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

-1. How would you explain form validation to someone who has never programmed before?
+1. How would you explain form validation to someone who has never programmed before? form validation makes sure all neccasary inputs are filled and valid.
+For security, we might want to make sure a created password is easy to protect by making something appear if saying, 'password must include a number.
+It also We could also make sure someone includes a name and addres in case they forget submitting something to be delivered to them.

 1. In 1-2 sentences, define end to end testing.
+End to End test is UI focused testing.
+Making sure our renedered components do what they need to and lead us where we need to go.

 ## Instructions